-The third way thematic keyword research benefits other SEO efforts is through meta descriptions and image alt text.
+The third way thematic search query research benefits other SEO efforts is through meta descriptions and image alt text.
 Ensuring that targeted keywords are strategically placed in meta descriptions and image alt text maximizes the opportunities for a site to rank for the targeted keywords.

-We aren’t reinventing the keyword research wheel, we’re just making it better.
+We aren’t reinventing the search terms research wheel, we’re just making it better.

 Why Victorious is different

-To fully grasp the theory and reasoning behind Victorious’s keyword research, it’s necessary to understand what bad keyword research looks like.
-The most common causes of bad keyword research consist of an SEO “specialist” opening Google Keyword Planner, putting in a head term, running a search, exporting the list that Google provides, and sending it off to the client as “done”.
+To fully grasp the theory and reasoning behind Victorious’s thematic search query research, it’s necessary to understand what bad keyword research looks like.
+The most common causes of bad keyword analyses consist of an SEO “specialist” opening Google Keyword Planner, putting in a head term, running a search, exporting the list that Google provides, and sending it off to the client as “done”.

 First off, where’s the research?
 Second, are these keywords relevant or thematic to what a site is offering or their product?
-Taking this direction with keyword research doesn’t take the user into consideration at all, allowing a bigger margin of missing the actual keywords that users are searching for.
+Taking this direction with search query analyses doesn’t take the user into consideration at all, allowing a bigger margin of missing the actual keywords that users are searching for.

-Victorious approaches keyword research differently.
-When we begin our keyword research, we map out keyword themes based on specific URLs that could better drive traffic and convert site visitors.
+Victorious approaches search query analyses differently.
+When we begin our research analysis for keywords, we map out keyword themes based on specific URLs that could better drive traffic and convert site visitors.
 From these themes and URLs, we begin to target relevant long tail keywords that have a certain volume and keyword difficulty threshold and pair those keywords to URLs.
 Not only is this a more effective way to boost a site’s rank and drive traffic to the site, but it also is the way we begin to map out the key terms and phrases we’ll target throughout an SEO campaign.